 Barco de Piedra<< Previous wine Next wine >>

 WHAT MAKES THIS WINE UNIQUE?This is a “no makeup” take on Tempranillo, grown in a single vineyard in the most prestigious district of Ribera del Duero.
-Estate owned and small production.
+100% estate fruit, and small production.
 The vineyard is located 1.5 km north of the Duero River, 7 km east of the legendary Vega Sicilia and 4 km west of Pesquera.
 With minimal oak ageing, the wine shows depth yet drinkability even while young, and does a very great job introducing this legendary region to new fans.

 RATING HISTORY:2019 91VM; 2018 91 'Best Buy' W&S; 2016 92JS; 2014 90 VM; 2012 90RP

-100% Tempranillo (Tinto Fino).
+GRAPE:100% Tempranillo (Tinto Fino).
 Sustainably grown vines planted in 2000.
 Tended in clay and limestone soil at 732-975 m (2,400-3,200 ft) elevation

-During harvest, the best bunches are selected.
-After de-stemming and crushing, the unfermented juice mixes with the skins for 2-3 days at cool temperatures.
-Cold fermentation takes 11 days, and extended post-fermentation maceration is carried out for 8 days.
+VINIFICATION AND AGING:During harvest, the best bunches are selected.
+After de-stemming and crushing, the unfermented juice rests with the skins for 2-3 days at cool temperatures.
+Cold fermentation takes 11 days, and extended post-fermentation maceration is carried out for another 8 days.
 Fermentation and malolactic fermentation takes place in stainless steel tanks.
 The wine is aged for 4 months in 300-liter 85% French and 15% American oak barrels that are 3 years old.

-The vineyards of El Quiñón, a single estate of 72 hectares (178 acres), are located in the heart of the western district of Ribera del Duero; 1.5 km north of the Duero River, 7 km east of legendary Vega Sicilia and 4 km west of Pesquera.
+LOCATION, SOIL, CLIMATE:The vineyards of El Quiñón, a single estate of 72 hectares (178 acres), are located in the heart of the western district of Ribera del Duero; 1.5 km north of the Duero River, 7 km east of legendary Vega Sicilia and 4 km west of Pesquera.
 The soils are 90% limestone and 10% sandy clay near the surface.
 The cool nights and hot days of this vineyard, located in the western area of Ribera del Duero, result in berries with thicker skins.
 Of the two main areas in Ribera, the western area is lower in elevation, has slightly more moderate temperatures and consistent quality because it is not as exposed to frost like the eastern side.
 Ribera del Duero's cooler nights bestow abundant aromas, vibrant freshness and great expression of fruit.

-Heady smoke- and spice-accented dark berry and cherry aromas, with hints of game and violet emerging with air.
+TASTING NOTES:Heady smoke- and spice-accented dark berry and cherry aromas, with hints of game and violet emerging with air.
 Broad and fleshy on entry, then tighter in the middle, offering gently sweet blackberry and cherry flavors and repeating smokiness.
 Shows very good heft and power on the clinging finish, which features smooth tannins and a hint of peppery spices.